Home Hip Replacement Complications

 Dislocation After Hip Replacement and Revision Surgery

 Dislocation occurs in about 2% of patients within the first year of hip replacement.
 The rate jumps to 28% in patients who undergo revision hip surgery, according to a study in the journal Deutsches Arzteblatt.
+The dislocation risk can be influenced by factors such as the surgical approach (anterior vs. posterior), implant design and patient activity levels.

 Authors Jens Dargel and colleagues called dislocation “extremely traumatizing for patients,” and they warned that it could cause patients to lose confidence in the implant.